Takao Doi: Early life and education

+Astronaut career

 Takao Doi visited the International Space Station in March 2008 as a member of the STS-123 crew.
 STS-123 delivered the first module of the Japanese laboratory, Kibō, and the Canadian Dextre robot to the space station.
 During this mission, he became the first person to throw a boomerang in space that had been specifically designed for use in microgravity during spaceflight.

+Post-astronaut career

 In September 2009, Doi retired from astronaut duty and started working as the chief of Space Applications Section of United Nations Office for Outer Space Affairs.

 In April 2016, he became a professor at the Unit of Synergetic Studies for Space of Kyoto University and then at the Graduate School of Advanced Integrated Studies in Human Survivability (GSAIS) in April 2020.